 G-protein coupled receptors (GPCRs) are membrane proteins that make cells respond to chemical signals like hormones.

-Tuning GPCR activities up or down can use our body's cellular activities to treat diseases.
+Tuning GPCR activities up or down can harness our body's cellular activities to treat diseases.
 That's why 30% of all approved drugs target GPCRs.

-75% of the 400 GPCRs remain undrugged.
-Many control important disease-treating biological programs.
+Over 200 of the 400 potentially druggable GPCRs remain undrugged.
+Many control important disease-treating biological processes, or can cause disease if dysfunctional.

 Small molecules often have off-target activity for structurally similar GPCRs, leading to side effects.